 These can be incredible opportunities for businesses of all kinds due to the medium’s ease of use and capacity for significant two-way engagement with audiences.
+If you're looking to leverage live social media content, here's what you'll need to know about its potential and future growth.

 The Context: Where We’ve Been

-Why We’re Expecting a Further Bloom
+Why We’re Expecting a Further Bloom with Livestreams

 We think this for two primary reasons.
 First, it has massive potential.
 It combines ease of use for creators with ease of integration with existing structures and a unique kind of content for audiences.
-Given those three factors, we think it still has a long way to grow.
+Given those three factors, we think it still has a long way to go.

 The second reason is the current cultural context.
 The world is currently transitioning out of the homebound quarantines where live social media work first skyrocketed.
-So this year will determine whether it fades or finds a long-term purchase.
+So, this year will determine whether it fades or finds a long-term purchase.
 At the same time, the mainstream force of business is catching up to the massive potential discussed above.

 This combination of factors creates fertile soil for an abundant harvest of success.